- Certified Member of the Appraisers Association of America

 Other important sales include those of the Helmut N. Friedlaender Library (early printed books, science and literature); The Library of Abel E. Berland (English literature, early printed books); the Estelle Doheny Collection from St. Mary’s of the Barrens, Perryville, Missouri (early printed books, Bibles, American literature); Masterpieces of Modern Literature: The Library of Roger Rechler; The Estate of Mary, Viscountess Eccles (English literature including Shakespeare) and The History of the Book: The Cornelius J. Hauck Collection (important historical texts, miniature books and bindings).
 Tom catalogued the groundbreaking sale The Origins of Cyberspace, the first auction exclusively devoted to the history of the computer.
 Tom was an auctioneer at Christie’s, and frequently appears as an appraiser on WGBH’s Antiques Roadshow.
 Tom’s skills extend beyond the fields of printed books and manuscripts: he was the specialist in charge of the sale of Bob Dylan’s Fender Stratocaster that was used when he went electric at Newport, 1964: at $964,000, a world record for a guitar at the time.

 Prior to joining Christie’s, Tom served as Director of the Books & Prints Departments at William Doyle Galleries in New York, and was also one of the firm’s principal auctioneers.

-Experience with Institutions: Tom has appraised property for and provided collections management services for a multitude of institutions, including: The Metropolitan Museum of Art, The New York Public Library, Yale University, The Library of Congress, The Smithsonian Institution, Mount Vernon, The Ford Foundation, Credit Suisse, The Free Library of Philadelphia, The Rosenbach Library & Museum, The Massachusetts Historical Society, The Francis A. Countway Library at Harvard University, The Cincinnati Museum Center, The Western Reserve Historical Society, The Morgan Library & Museums, The Holden Arboretum, and The Redwood Library & Athenaeum.
+Experience with Institutions: Tom has appraised property for and provided collections management services for a multitude of institutions, including: The Metropolitan Museum of Art, The New York Public Library, The Library of Congress, The Smithsonian Institution, Mount Vernon, The Houghton Library at Harvard University, The Jean and Alexander Heard Libraries at Vanderbilt University, The Ford Foundation, Credit Suisse, The Free Library of Philadelphia, The Rosenbach Library & Museum, The Massachusetts Historical Society, The Francis A. Countway Library at Harvard University, The Cincinnati Museum Center, The Western Reserve Historical Society, The Morgan Library & Museums, The Holden Arboretum, and The Redwood Library & Athenaeum.